Didi nabs coveted license with 32% stake in insurer

 • Didi’s move into the auto finance sector is not new.
 The company has been offering financial services such as insurance and car loans with partners for five years, and began issuing loans to ride-hailing drivers as of February 2018, according to a Chinese media report.

-• The China mobility giant in late 2017 won an online payment license through the acquisition of a Shanghai-based fintech company 19Pay for RMB 300 million, reported Caixin.
+• The China mobility giant in late 2017 won an online payment through the acquisition of a Shanghai-based fintech company 19Pay for RMB 300 million, reported Caixin.

 • This was followed by the launch of several financial services including crowdfunding for critical illness protection in its ride-hailing app, and a car leasing and fleet management platform early last year.